Tengku Ampuan Jemaah Mosque: History

 The mosque was built by Sime Darby Properties which is also a developer of Bukit Jelutong.
 Construction of the mosque began on 2010 and was completed on 2012.
 The mosque was officially opened by the Sultan Sharafuddin Idris Shah of Selangor on 13 March 2013.

+The mosque's donation box was stolen in June 2024 and was not reported to the Jabatan Agama Islam Selangor.